How To Make Alfalfa Pellets With Step-by-Step Guide

 Q: Can I make alfalfa pellets with basic or modified equipment?

-A: Some farmers with good mechanical skills have successfully modified other equipment, like old wood chippers, by fitting them with a suitable pelleting die (for example, a 6mm die for alfalfa).
-However, this approach requires careful attention to safety and how the machine works.
-For most people, using a pellet mill specifically designed for making feed is a safer and more reliable option.
+A: Some farmers with good mechanical skills have been able to change old wood chippers and other machines by adding a pelleting die that fits them, like a 6mm die for alfalfa.
+But this method needs a lot of care when it comes to safety and how the machine works.
+Most people will find that using a pellet mill made just for making feed is safer and more reliable.

 Q: What’s the best moisture level when making alfalfa pellets?